 My mom makes the most amazingly tasty. from scratch, brownies topped with marshmallows and chocolate frosting and they are to die for!
 I have been craving them a lot lately, but I’ve been short on time to make them.
 So, I decided that I would try to adapt her recipe to using boxed mixes, but I also wanted to try a festive version of them so I came up with this delicious spin-off of her brownies by making these Peppermint Marshmallow Brownies.
 They turned out to be super delicious and I just know that they will soon be one of your go-to Holiday recipes!

-This recipe will feed a crowd, because it fills a whole cookie sheet, so keep that in mind before you start and adjust the quantity as needed.
+This recipe will feed a crowd, because it fills a whole cookie sheet (which is a half sheet pan), so keep that in mind before you start and adjust the quantity as needed.
 For instance, doing 1/3rd of the recipe would be as much as you would need to fill your regular brownie pan.
 It shouldn’t be too hard to do that math because there aren’t very many ingredients.

 Anyway, let’s show you some pictures so that you can get really excited to make them!!!: